CesarOncala/PokedexAngular/README.md

 Pokedex with paging, search and PrimeNG components.

-The api offers data on all pokemons, sprites, moves, evolutions and the list of games where it can be captured
+The api offers data on all pokemons, sprites, moves, evolutions and the list of games where it can be captured.

+## Components
+Card, Carousel, Acordion, Search, Paginator

 ![image](https://user-images.githubusercontent.com/52250904/145655920-ec2784f0-fbd3-4447-9aaa-af4742996377.png)
 ![image](https://user-images.githubusercontent.com/52250904/145655642-3ec6826f-b888-49cd-a414-ce26225783b8.png)